userdocs/qbittorrent-nox-static/README.md

 Follow these instructions to install and use this build tool.

-_Executing the scripts will configure your build environment and may require a reboot to make sure you can successfully build `qbittorrent-nox` but will not start the build process until `all`  or a specific module name is passed as an argument to the script._
+**Note:** Executing the scripts will configure your build environment and may require a reboot to make sure you can successfully build `qbittorrent-nox` but will not start the build process until `all`  or a specific module name is passed as an argument to the script.

 Use these commands via `ssh` on your Linux platform.